 In addition to the resources with official designation or status, a number of other potential historic resources have been identified by the Lower Manhattan Emergency Preservation Fund (LMEPF), a consortium of historic preservation organizations that was formed in response to the events of September 11.
 This consortium includes the Municipal Art Society, the National Trust for Historic Preservation, the New York Landmarks Conservancy, the Preservation League of New York State, and the World Monuments Fund.
 The LMEPF produced a map, entitled Corridors of Concern, which shows the potential historic resources in addition to the officially recognized (or known) resources.
 Information obtained from this map was used to assist in the identification of potential historic resources.
-SHPO and LPC have determined that some of these resources are S/NR-eligible and NYCL-eligible, and these resources have been included in Table 5-1.
-Other potential resources determined ineligible for such listing or designation by SHPO and LPC are included in Table 5-2.
+SHPO has determined some of these resources to be S/NR-eligible, and these resources have been included in Table 5-1.
+Other potential resources not determined eligible by SHPO are included in Table 5-2 and are pending LPC's review regarding their potential eligibility for landmark status.